sdam-au/tempun_demo/README.md

 # How to use this repository

 ## Sources and prerequisites
-[Describe the provenance of data used in the scripts contained and clarify how it is harvested and what other prerequisites are required to get the scripts working.
-In case of pure tool attribute any reused scripts to source, etc., license and specify any prerequisites or technical requirements.]

 ### Data
 The scripts in this repository should work with all historical data with dates expressed as numerical intervals.
 For instance, it might be a table with two columns: `not_before` and `not_after`.